-Several trigger registers are included if DBG_NUM_TRIGGERS is set to a value greater than 0.
-The following are the most relevant: Trigger Select Register (tselect), Trigger Data 1 (tdata1), Trigger Data Register 2 (tdata2) and Trigger Info (tinfo) If DBG_NUM_TRIGGERS is zero, access to the trigger registers will result in an illegal instruction exception.
+The trigger related CSRs (tselect, tdata1, tdata2, tdata3, tinfo, tcontrol) are only included if DBG_NUM_TRIGGERS is set to a value greater than 0.
+Further descriptions of these CSRs can be found in Trigger Select Register (tselect), Trigger Data 1 (tdata1), Trigger Data Register 2 (tdata2), Trigger Data Register 3 (tdata3), Trigger Info (tinfo), Trigger Control (tcontrol) and [RISC-V-DEBUG].
+The optional mcontext and mscontext CSRs are not implemented.

+If DBG_NUM_TRIGGERS is 0, access to the trigger registers will result in an illegal instruction exception.

-The TDATA1.DMODE controls write access permission to the currently selected triggers tdata registers.
+The tdata1.DMODE bitfield controls write access permission to the currently selected triggers tdata registers.
 In CV32E40S this bit is tied to 1, and thus only debug mode is able to write to the trigger registers.